All Episodes

 Thank you.

-Uh, but it it was quite good.
+But it was quite good.

-And plus Trump loves fast food, so well, why was I expecting that other stuff?
+So, well, why was I expecting that other stuff?

-So I'm taking like notes like throughout uh the speech, and they they put me like right up front.
+And they put me like right up front.

-Anyway, the point is that I I would be taking notes throughout the speech to see if he says something that I haven't heard before.
+Anyway, the point is that I would be taking notes throughout the speech to see if he says something that I haven't heard before.

-And the one thing that really got me where I put a couple asterisks around it, is he said, you know, this movement is more popular than ever.
+And the one thing that really got me where I put a couple asterisks around it is he said, you know, this movement is more popular than ever.

-Not me so much, but this movement, he said, because in 2016 you had to imagine what a Hillary Clinton presidency would be like.
+He said, because in 2016, you had to imagine what a Hillary Clinton presidency would be like.

 And in 2020, you'd have to imagine what a Biden presidency would be like.